PXL-IT-NET/Guts-DotNetAdvanced-22-23/Chapter8_EF/README.md

 # Exercises - Chapter 8 - Entity Framework

 ## Exercise 1 (InternshipsAdmin)
-In this exercise you will be creating a desktop application ro administer internships.
+In this exercise you will be creating a desktop application to administer internships.

 First you have to create a database by using Entity Framework.
-The name of the database has to be Internships and has to contain the folowing tables:
+The name of the database has to be Internships and has to contain the following tables:

 ![Internships App](images/TablesInDatabase.png)